 Such details play a substantial role as it helps the designers to understand the user context, conduct multi-dimensional research, build wireframes and prototypes, etc. It is only through such user experience research that a good product can be developed in an unfamiliar market.

+Quality user research contributes to delivering great UX, hence UI UX design companies have been focusing on conducting in-depth quality user research.
 Quality user research contributes to delivering great UX.
 It is an integral step in the UX design process.
 While conducting market research in the UAE, it became essential to conduct qualitative and behavioural research to understand user behaviours and opinions.
 Questions like, ‘Why do users have a particular attitude towards a product?’ provided clarity on what would users do with the product in question.
 Research in such areas helped to find out how users navigate through a site.

 In the end, it’s important to remember that it is the user’s needs that matter the most.